- Concerts & Tickets

 Born in Ithaca, New York to German parents, Helene Pohl spent her childhood on both sides of the Atlantic.
-At 17 she was accepted for tertiary study at the Musikhochschule Cologne.
+At 17 she began tertiary study at the Musikhochschule Cologne.
 She continued her studies with members of the Cleveland Quartet at the Eastman School of Music and at Indiana University with Josef Gingold.

 As first violinist of the San Francisco based Fidelio String Quartet (1988-1993), Helene performed extensively in the USA, Germany, England, Italy and South America.
 The Fidelio Quartet was prizewinner in the 1991 London International String Quartet Competition and quartet in residence at both the Tanglewood and Aspen Music Festivals.

 Helene joined the New Zealand String Quartet as first violinist in February 1994.
 In 2001 she became Artistic Director, with fellow quartet member Gillian Ansell, of the Adam Chamber Music Festival.
 In 2014 she was made a Member of the New Zealand Order of Merit (MNZM) for her outstanding services to music in New Zealand.

 My first teacher, Sandy Reuning, always had us playing in groups.
 Of course as a Suzuki student you always play with the other students, but he got us playing music in two parts, and handing off the voices to each other, and I just loved that.
 I first played in a quartet when I was about 12 and we were coached by a university student.
 We spent an entire half year learning the 2nd movement of Schubert A minor quartet – boy, did I learn a lot.